Skip to content

 • Base: Includes Next.js' base ESLint configuration.

-• Cancel: Does not include any ESLint configuration.
-Only select this option if you plan on setting up your own custom ESLint configuration.
+• Cancel: Skip configuration.
+Select this option if you plan on setting up your own custom ESLint configuration.

-If either of the two configuration options are selected, Next.js will automatically install eslint and eslint-config-next as dependencies in your application and create an .eslintrc.json file in the root of your project that includes your selected configuration.
+If Strict or Base are selected, Next.js will automatically install eslint and eslint-config-next as dependencies in your application and create an .eslintrc.json file in the root of your project that includes your selected configuration.

 You can now run next lint every time you want to run ESLint to catch errors.
 Once ESLint has been set up, it will also automatically run during every build (next build).
 Errors will fail the build, while warnings will not.

-See the ESLint Plugin page for more information on how to configure ESLint in your project.
+See the ESLint Plugin page for more information.

 Set up Absolute Imports and Module Path Aliases